 Therefore, Hall was the first successful porter-brewer in Poland.*

-Below is a scene of Nowolipie Street before 1939, via Wikipedia Commons.
+A scene of Nowolipie Street before 1939 appears via Wikipedia Commons.
 After the war the district was completely rebuilt with anonymous apartment blocks, it looks nothing like the prewar era.

 See my Part II where I discuss the later owners, and one beer at least that they made, which in my opinion supports the inference of top-fermentation.